-The spectra of the tower base loads for all three cases are plotted in Fig. 12.
-The flexibility of the rotor blades in case LC2_FSC1 has mainly an impact on the amplitudes at harmonics of BPF.
-M_x amplitudes increase with the highest peaks at first and second harmonic of BPF rising by more than 30% compared to case LC2_FSC1SD.
+The spectra of the tower base loads for all three cases are plotted in Figure 15.
+The flexibility of the rotor blades in case 5 LC2_FSC1 has mainly an impact on the amplitudes at harmonics of BPF.
+While the amplitudes in F_x decrease slightly, the amplitudes in F_y rather increase.
+A clear increase of F_z at BPF and some higher harmonics is present.
+M_x amplitudes also increase with the highest peaks at first and second harmonic of BPF rising by more than 30% compared to case LC2_FSC1SD.
 On the contrary a decrease is observed for M_y , especially for the second and third harmonic of BPF.
+M_z stays on a much lower level than M_x and M_y but amplitudes at most higher harmonics of BPF are increased compared to the reference case.

-There are two effects which go hand in hand both having an influence on the tower base loads.
+10 There are two effects which go hand in hand both having an influence on the tower base loads.
 By setting the blades flexible, on the one hand, gravitational forces and inertial forces start acting and on the other hand, aerodynamic forces change due to unsteady deflection of the blades.
-The mean blade tip deflection applied in case LC2_FSC1SD is $6.34\,\mathrm{m}$ out of plane (OOP) and $-0.58\,\mathrm{m}$ in plane (IP).
-In case LC2_FSC1 the OOP deflection reaches its maximum of approximately $6.46\,\mathrm{m}$ when the blade is passing the tower, just before the blade deformation is reduced due to the tower blockage.
-The IP deflection oscillates between $-0.13\,\mathrm{m}$ and $-1.02\,\mathrm{m}$, which is mainly caused by the gravitational force that makes the blade bend downwards.
-Due to the inertia of the blade, the IP blade tip velocity reaches its maximum just after the tower passage.
-This increases the absolute velocity of the blade when passing the tower and the relative flow velocity on the blade.
-On the other hand, the swinging of the blades mainly induces structural forces in y and z direction which explains the increase of M_x amplitudes at BPF.
+The mean blade tip deflection applied in case LC2_FSC1SD is 6.34 m out of plane (OOP) and -0.58 m in plane (IP).
+In case LC2_FSC1 the OOP deflection reaches its maximum of approximately 6.46 m when the blade is passing the tower, just before the blade deformation is reduced due to the tower blockage.
+The IP deflection oscillates